mrcheidel/time-object-db/README.md

 - Create metrics collections and store objects.
 - Fetch metric objects from a period time (between fromEpoc and toEpoc).
 - Delete metric objects from a specific time value.
-- Complete clean a metrid collection
+- Complete clean a metric collection

 ### Development notes: